Walk up Buckden Pike via Buckden Beck

 Check out our Best Mountain Weather Forecast?

-Walk up Buckden Pike via Buckden Beck Route Map and GPX Download
+Walk up Buckden Pike via Buckden Beck Ordnance Survey Map and GPX File Download

 Buckden Pike is one of the highest peaks in the Yorkshire Dales, standing some 702m above sea level.
 It misses out on being the highest fell in the local area by just 2m with Great Whernside measuring up at 704m but don’t let that deter you, Buckden Pike has a far superior climb and superb views over Wharfedale and Nidderdale.